Etavia/Robot-Failure-NN/README.md

 Neural network code is based on example by Dr. Michael J. Garbade.
 Example can be found in: https://www.kdnuggets.com/2018/10/simple-neural-network-python.html

-Free dataset used in this project was downloaded from University of California Irvine Machine Learning Re-pository. https://archive.ics.uci.edu/ml/datasets/Robot+Execution+Failures
+Free dataset used in this project was downloaded from University of California Irvine Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/Robot+Execution+Failures